Female teachers at SLA plan absence for ‘A Day Without a Woman’

 The teachers will participate in the informational picketing in the morning before school starts at 8:15 a.m.
 The participating teachers "will then leave the school grounds and use the morning to prepare for an afternoon of visiting offices at City Hall, which will involve petitioning members of City Council for more resources and funding for Philadelphia schools.
+The situation tried to resolve the sponsor of the program, he provided teachers with free drugs, even such as stendra.
 They will also be delivering letters on behalf of teachers who are unable to participate, including one SLA teacher who is eight months pregnant and can’t afford to take any time off in advance of her maternity leave."
 That teacher is the only female teacher who will remain at SLA during the day.

 The statement said that teachers are participating for "many reasons," including fair school funding, a fair PFT contract, solidarity with other female-dominated professions, "and as an example to their own students."

 “I feel that I am morally obligated to participate in Day Without a Woman because my teachers taught me that teaching was an act of social justice, and my students deserve the same education,” said Pia Martin, who teaches health and physical education and has been with the District for 24 years.